 Like previous editions of JSFoo, the code of conduct was strictly maintained.
 This facilitated in intellectual conversations with like-minded developers.
 One of the speakers, Shivang happened to be staying in the same hotel as mine and we became great buddies over the VR Un-conference.
 Shivang Shekhar and Ram did justify their address at the VR Uncoference and VR Workshop.
 Our shared interests in VR made us great buddies over the unconference sessions and we are still in contact with each other.

-I was also a part of Google Cloud Platform Onboarding Conference held in April, 2017.
+I was also a part of the Google Cloud Platform Onboarding Conference held in April 2017.
 The highlights of which were shared as a post on this blog

 Last year we saw the tragic demise of Chester Bennington.
-I came accross this beautiful wall paint near Jotinivas collage, Koramangala, Bangalore.
-As someone who has grown up listening to Linkin Park I thought of mentioning this tribute painting and including the same in this post.
+I came across this beautiful wall paint near Jotinivas collage, Koramangala, Bangalore.
+As someone who has grown up listening to Linkin Park, I thought of mentioning this tribute painting and including the same in this post.

-For the love of travelling, I had been through a couple of small travels, including a stay in Lonavala with my buddies during the month of April.
+For the love of travelling, I had been through a couple of small travels, including a stay in Lonavala with my buddies.
 In 2018, I plan to have more of such mini-vacations.

 The only real wealth you can carry through life and death is profoundness of experience.

 I ran my life's first marathon on the 24th of September.
 It was organised by Forum Mall, Bangalore with an intent to spread awareness on Alzheimer.

 I completed 3 more runs over the last few months (2x 5km, a 10km and an 8km run).
 I will be running my first 21km on the 7th of January, 2018.